 For example, an error that begins with 0xC1900101 (e.g., 0xC1900101 – 0x20004, 0xC1900101 – 0x2000c, 0xC1900101 – 0x20017, 0xC1900101 – 0x30018, 0xC1900101 – 0x3000D, 0xC1900101 – 0x4000D, 0xC1900101 – 0x40017) is usually a driver error.
 If you see error 0xC1900208 – 0x4000C indicates that an incompatible app installed, and it’s blocking the upgrade process.
 And error 0x80070070 – 0x50011 (0x50012 or 0x60000) typically means that your PC doesn’t have enough space available to install the upgrade.

-If you stumble upon errors and other issues you can ask for help in the PUREinfoTech forums.
-Additionally, you can contact Microsoft on Twitter (@WindowsSupport) to get quick help, you can contact the company directly, or you can take your computer to a Microsoft Store to see if anyone can help you.
+You can contact Microsoft on Twitter (@WindowsSupport) to get quick help, you can contact the company directly, or you can take your computer to a Microsoft Store to see if anyone can help you.

 Stop blocking feature updates